 In the United States alone, more than 37,000 people die in road crashes each year.
 Another 2.35 million are injured or permanently disabled.
-These tragic accidents are often caused by negligent or reckless drivers, pushing victims to contact a car accident lawyer for representation.
+These tragic accidents are often caused by negligent or reckless drivers, pushing victims to contact a Tampa car accident lawyer for representation.

-If you or a loved one has been injured or killed in an automobile accident caused by another person, you should contact Tampa auto accident lawyer to file a personal injury lawsuit.
+If you or a loved one has been injured or killed in an automobile accident caused by another person, you should contact Tampa car accident lawyer to file a personal injury lawsuit.
 This lawsuit will seek financial compensation to cover medical bills and expenses incurred from the injury.

 After an accident occurs, it’s essential to contact an experienced Tampa car accident lawyer as soon as possible.
 Your attorney can guide you through the process of filing a lawsuit, in addition to obtaining police reports, speaking to witnesses, and communicating with insurance companies.

 At Dennis A. Lopez & Associates, our team of Tampa auto accident lawyers has more than 30 years of experience in personal injury cases – and a proven track record of success.
 Call our office at (813) 223-1977 for a free consultation.